KiranMPrajapati/TalentMatrix/README.md

 `pip install -r requirements.txt`

-3. First, copy the contents of the config_sample.yaml file into a new file named config.yaml.
+3. Start by duplicating the contents of the config_sample.yaml file into a new file named config.yaml.
+Then, adjust the configuration settings within the file to align with your specific setup.

 4. Run the file